mooreds/docs-1/references/sql-operations.md

 FROM (SELECT * FROM connector.operation) AS <operation-alias>
 ```

-`AS <column-alias>` is optional. `<operation-alias>` is an identifier.
+`AS <operation-alias>` is optional. `<operation-alias>` is an identifier.

 Both the outer and the inner queries can use any of the other clauses - `FROM`, `WHERE`, `EXPAND BY`, `LIMIT`, `SELECT`.

 #### Join

-Join can be used to merge the results of two or more tables that share some common data.
+Join can be used to merge the results of two or more operations that share some common data.

 ```sql
 SELECT *